 How to apply

-Once you have received University approval, you should ensure the following are completed:
+Once you have received University approval following the May meeting, you should ensure the following requirements are completed:

 |Insurance||Suitable travel insurance must be taken out by all members of the expedition.
 Once the risk assessment has been approved by the Insurance Department and the University Safety Office, expedition members may apply for the University's travel insurance.
 If the expedition is to a country where the Foreign and Commonwealth Office advises against travel, this will have to be referred in the first instance to the University Safety Office, with a copy to the Insurance Section, and for possible onward referral to the University's insurer.|